 - Flexible and tailored packages

 - Fixed rates and terms – flat interest rate of 5%

 - Funds reinvested in the sector

-- Investment readiness and support which will be provided by Kent Community Foundation’s Investment Fund Manager
+- Investment readiness and support which will be provided by Kent Community Foundation’s Grants and Social Loans Manager

 A range of factors will determine bespoke terms for each applicant.
 We anticipate most loans will be unsecured with repayment to be made over 2-5 years.
 A modest set-up fee may be payable for the business support that is provided.